Stress Relief for Writers

 stress relief for writers

-2. The Workaholic State: You are engaged in the writing, but stressed.
+2. The Workaholic State: You are engaged in the writing, determined, confident, and energetic... but also feeling pressured.
+This is the first stage of stress.
 You are getting a lot done, but it feels as though there there is not enough time to do it.
 You can't afford the time for self-doubt, so you tend to reject other people's valid comments about your writing, believing you alone know best.
 You also reject your own critical thoughts about your story.
-Writing feels more like work than fun, and you may work longer hours than is really healthy, putting off other activities.
+Writing feels more like work than fun, and you may work longer hours than is healthy, putting off other activities such as self-care.
 This state can be addictive, because of the high adrenaline associated with it.
-This can be a very productive state, but the quality of your writing may be less than optimal (not that you'd admit it).
+It can be a very productive state, but the quality of your writing may be less than optimal (not that you'd admit it).

 4. Writer's Block: In this state, your energy level seems to have collapsed.
 You become quiet and withdrawn.
 You have no enthusiasm for the project anymore.
 Writing feels like torture.
 You can only do easy, simple tasks (e.g. spell check).
 You feel like no one can help you, so you avoid discussing the writing with anyone.